Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Social and ethical issues

 **Positioning:**
-- Refers to the technique in which marketers try to crea
+- Refers to the technique in which marketers try to create an image or identify a product to identify a product compared with the image of competitive products
 - For business
 - For leisure
 - Dual brand strategy